lattas/AvatarMe/README.md

 Imperial College London
 <br/>

-## New work, FitMe
+## Follow-up Works
+If you are interested in this work, you may also be interested in our follow-up works:
-Check out our new CVPR 2023 work, [FitMe: Deep Photorealistic 3D Morphable Model Avatars](https://lattas.github.io/fitme.html)
+- (CVPR 2023) FitMe: Deep Photorealistic 3D Morphable Model Avatars ([Project Page](https://lattas.github.io/fitme.html))
+- (ICCV 2023) Relightify: Relightable 3D Faces from a Single Image via Diffusion Models ([Project Page](https://foivospar.github.io/Relightify/))

 ## Overview